 There are deep partisan gaps on how the legacy of slavery and discrimination have held back Black Americans.
 Two in ten Republicans (20%), compared to half of independents (49%) and three-quarters of Democrats (75%), agree with the statement that "Generations of slavery and discrimination have created conditions that make it difficult for Black Americans to work their way out of the lower class."

-Republicans whose networks only include other Republicans (13%) are less likely than those whose networks include at least one non-Republican (23%).
+Republicans whose networks only include other Republicans (13%) are less likely than those whose networks include at least one non-Republican (23%) to agree with the statement.